AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/optimize-data-warehouse.md

 ---
 # Business Intelligence - Optimize Your Data Warehouse

-Using the Data Warehouse Manager, you can manage table and column sync settings, drill-down into a table’s schema, and create calculated columns to use in reports.
+Using the Data Warehouse Manager, you can manage table and column sync settings, drill down into a table’s schema, and create calculated columns to use in reports.

 >[!NOTE]
 >